jeanlescure/hostman/README.md

 ## Installation

-Since this gem will edit the file `/etc/hosts`, in most day to day cases you'll need ti install it as root so it can be called using sudo.
+Since this gem will edit the file `/etc/hosts`, in most day to day cases you'll need to install it as root so it can be called using sudo.

 Install it using sudo: